Family Foundations Early Head Start

 Please contact one of the sites below.
 The North Side location serves neighborhoods in the North Side, while the Strip District location includes the Hill District, the Strip District, Bloomfield, Polish Hill, and Lawrenceville.
 If you are not sure which location would serve you, or if you live in a neighborhood other than one of these, please call 412.246.1660 to be connected to the right location.

-How Family Foundations Early Head Start is impacting Pittsburgh communities:
+How Family Foundations Early Head Start impacted Pittsburgh communities in 2018: